Dynamic Support Register

 Compliments and concerns

-If you have a compliment or concern about the DSR team, please contact the Patient Advice and Liaison Service (PALS) at MPFT.
+If you have a compliment or concern about the DSR team, please contact the Customer Services team (formerly known as Patient Advice and Liaison Service (PALS)) at MPFT.
 You can do this via their website www.mpft.nhs.uk/service-users-carers/complaints-concerns-and-compliments